Becoming an Eagle Scout

 Earning the highest rank in scouting, Eagle, is far more involved than other ranks.
 Following are links to web pages about the process, a list of Troop 76 Eagles and other resources.

-Please contact the troop's Eagle Advisor, Mr. Bob McCarthy at email@example.com, on how to reach the highest rank in scouting.
+Please contact the troop's Eagle Advisor, Mr. Gary Holland at firstname.lastname@example.org on how to reach the highest rank in scouting.

 1. Eagle Project Workbook.
 The latest version of the official BSA workbook.
 Download this .pdf which can be filled out.